tatsu-lab/stanford_alpaca/README.md

  ### Response:
  ```

- During inference (eg for the web demo), we use the user instruction with an empty input field (first option).
+ During inference (eg for the web demo), we use the user instruction with an empty input field (second option).

 ## Data Generation Process